kingborehaha/Elden-Ring-Spirit-Battler/README.md

-## Tool to set up custom encounters in Elden Ring via spirit ash summons.
+## Elden Ring Spirit Battler is a tool to set up custom encounters in Elden Ring via spirit ash summons.
 - Summon vs summon.
 Watch them fight as a bystander
 - Player vs summon.
 Set up an encounter to defeat
 - Free for All.
 Somebody will win, might even be you